sonniebailey/sonniebailey.github.io/about-content.md

 However, the remaining $5,000 is only payable after the second conversation.
 With this remaining $5,000, our expectation is that you will pay in accordance with how the service met your expectations.

-If you believe you've received a 5 star service, in the sense that it fully met your expectations, then you pay the full $5,000.
+If you believe you've received a 5-star service, in the sense that met or exceeded your expectations, then you pay the full $5,000.

 If, however, you would rate it as a 4-star service, then you only pay $4,000.